Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/01_Architecture.md

-Graphics on one hand and HPC and AI on the other hand are becoming separate workloads for which manufacturers make different, specialised cards, and if you have applications that need both, you'll have to rework them to work in two phases, or to emply to types of nodes and communicate between them over the interconnect, and look for supercomputers that support both workloads.
+Graphics on one hand and HPC and AI on the other hand are becoming separate workloads for which manufacturers make different, specialised cards, and if you have applications that need both, you'll have to rework them to work in two phases, or to use two types of nodes and communicate between them over the interconnect, and look for supercomputers that support both workloads.

 But so far for the sales presentation, let's get back to reality...